About Me

 When I’m not working, I enjoy watching any sport, playing on my Nintendo Switch 2, going to the gym, and cooking.
 I also like creating content about life and discussing certain sports, and I’m trying to learn how to DJ so I can one day perform in front of a big crowd.
 I also love to travel, and covering sports will give me that opportunity to travel around the country and even the world.

 As a fan, I've attended many games and other sporting events, but recently I’ve been closely observing the people who work in front of the cameras and monitors.
-Now I know that’s where I want to be, since I've already done it a good amount.
 I have lots of goals, but my main one is to call a championship game or series, like the Super Bowl, World Series, or CFP National Championship.
 It would be a blessing to work for a major news company like FOX, CBS, or NBC in any city since I am open to moving anywhere for new experiences.
-There are many things I still have to learn about the sports business, but I understand how competitive it is, so that’s why I’m doing everything I can to make myself stand out.